Mandir Design Ideas for Home Decor

 Vastu Considerations for Mandir Placement

-The northeast corner, or Ishan Kon, is Vastu's most sacred direction.
+• Placement - The northeast corner, or Ishan Kon, is Vastu's most sacred direction.
 It’s believed to be governed by divine forces and is ideal for spiritual activities.
-If northeast placement isn’t possible, the east (symbolising new beginnings) or north (linked to prosperity) are the next best options.
-Avoid placing the mandir in the south or southwest corners.
+If northeast placement isn’t possible, the east or north are the next best option.

-Idols or images of deities should ideally face west or east, which means while praying, you should face east (towards the rising sun) or north.
-These directions align your energies with nature’s flow and help you feel more connected during prayer or meditation.
+• Orientation - Idols or images of deities should ideally face west or east, which means while praying, you should face east or north.
+These directions align your energies with nature’s flow and help you feel more connected.

-Place the mandir at chest or eye level—never directly on the floor.
+• Height - Place the mandir at chest or eye level – never directly on the floor.
 This maintains the sanctity of the space and signifies respect for the divine.
-A dedicated shelf or pedestal ensures that the mandir is visually prominent and spiritually elevated.
+A dedicated shelf or pedestal ensures your mandir is visually prominent and spiritually elevated.

-Whether it’s a niche in the wall, a carved wooden unit, or a standalone structure, try to give your mandir its own defined space away from distractions and noise.
-Adding a small curtain or jaali door can help visually separate it from the rest of the room.
+• Dedicated Space - Whether it’s a niche in the wall, a carved wooden unit, or a standalone structure, try to give your mandir its own defined space away from distractions and noise.

 Pro Tip: If you're unsure about how to place or design your mandir as per vastu, the expert team at Tint Tone and Shade can help you find the most auspicious layout that blends tradition with modern interiors